-Liver cancer can be very hard to treat in more advanced stages because many patients don’t notice signs or symptoms.
+Liver and bile duct cancer can be very hard to treat in more advanced stages because many patients don’t notice signs or symptoms.

-If you’re at high-risk for liver cancer or have symptoms, talk to your doctor.
-At Banner MD Anderson Cancer Center, we have a team of experts dedicated to liver cancer research, diagnosis and treatment.
+If you’re at risk or have symptoms, talk to your doctor.
+At Banner MD Anderson Cancer Center, we have a team of experts dedicated to liver and bile duct cancer research, diagnosis and treatment.
 Make an appointment with one of our knowledgeable doctors today.

-What Are the Signs and Symptoms of Liver Cancer?
+What Are the Signs and Symptoms of Liver and Bile Duct Cancers?

-Liver cancer is on the rise in the United States.
+Liver and bile duct cancers are on the rise in the United States.
 More people than ever before are being diagnosed with cirrhosis due to chronic hepatitis C and non-alcoholic fatty liver disease.
-See Liver Cancer Causes, Risk Factors, and Prevention for more information on these conditions and how to lower your risk.
+Learn about liver and bile duct cancer causes, risk factors and prevention and how to lower your risk.

-Liver cancer symptoms often do not appear in early stages of the disease.
-It’s also impossible to feel small tumors because the liver is shielded by the ribs.
+Liver and bile duct cancer symptoms often do not appear in early stages of the disease.
+It’s also impossible to feel small tumors because the liver and bile ducts are shielded by the ribs.
 When signs and symptoms do appear, they may include:

 - Back pain